the1lab/1lab/src/1Lab/Equiv.lagda.md

 strict-fibres {f = f} g b .snd (a , p) i = (g (p (~ i)) , λ j → f (g (p (~ i ∨ j))))

 -- This is more efficient than using Iso→Equiv.
-When f (g x) is definitionally x, -- the type reduces to essentially isContr (fibre f b).
+When f (g x) is definitionally x, -- the type reduces to essentially is-contr (fibre f b).
 ```
 -->